RuanCosta-Jitterbit/webappsnap/README.md

 `graph`
 : Keyword used in dashboard URLs for PMM2.
 (Default for PMM2: `"graph"`.
 Empty for PMM1.)

-`stem`
+`dashb`
 : URL path extension for PMM dashboards.
 (Default `"d"`)

 `wait`
 : Default pre-page load wait time in milliseconds.
 For slow networks or instances, increase this time but be prepared for a complete set of snaps (with `--full`) to take around an hour.

 `pause`
-: A shorter wait time in milliseconds, to allow the UI to settle before snapping items such as drop-down menus, mouse-over tooltips, or to complete the loading of data in panel components (such as System Summary in Node Summary dashboard).
+: A shorter wait time in milliseconds, to allow the UI to settle before snapping items such as drop-down menus, mouse-over tooltips, or to complete the loading of data in panel components (such as Sydashb Summary in Node Summary dashboard).
 Default: 6000.

 #### Dashboard definitions: `dashboards.json`